Tag Archives: romance scam

 It may surprise our family or friends to realize that the pain, the terror, all the weeping is post-traumatic stress.
 We’re swinging through a jungle of cognitive dissonance, shock, and more shock.

-We’re hard at work grabbing at answers, trying to make sense of what happened, though, for all they can see, we’ve been slumped in a corner in tears.
+We’re hard at work grabbing at answers, trying to make sense of what happened, though, for all they can see, we’ve given up to this loser as we sit slumped in a corner in tears or staring into space.
+We’re thinking and feeling so much we feel like we could die.
 Many of us feel broken.
 Rest assured, you are not.

-PTSD is a thing after a sociopath or a narcissistic abuser.
-What we’re feeling is normal, unavoidable, not permanent and there are hope and healing.
+PTSD is a thing after a sociopath or after what sooooo many people call a “narcissist” or a narcissistic abuser.
+What we’re feeling in the end after these creatures is normal.
 It wouldn’t be normal to not feel this way.
-It’s the residual and the aftermath of being spellbound.
+It’s the residual and the aftermath of being spellbound under coercive control.
+It’s unavoidable, and it is not permanent.
+There is hope, and healing.

 We Can Heal.
 We Win.

-Everything We Feel Is Normal: We Are Not Forever Broken
+Everything We Feel Is Normal: We Are Not Broken Forever

-I remember – after he was gone, at some point early in restoring my life, I looked in the bathroom mirror… the word “broken” floated up to my mind.
+The awareness of feeling broken came as a quiet whisper.
+I remember after he was gone, early in restoring my life, one day, I looked up from washing my hands and into my bathroom mirror.
+On gazing at my own face, now so changed, the word “broken” floated into my mind.
 Broken.
 I’m broken, is what I said in my head.
 I’d never been broken before.
-Never knew that was a way people could feel.
-It made sense though.
+Never knew that this was a way that people could feel.
+But there it was.

-Here’s the thing, any time spent around a sociopath is traumatic.
-So, after they leave, we’re going to go through feelings that are more than uncomfortable.
-These feelings and thoughts are our body attempting to heal, they are not the new us.
+We feel broken… This is distinctly different from thinking we are broken.
+Feeling broken is unfortunately a normal sensation after coercive control… perhaps during it because any time spent under the spell of a sociopath is traumatic.
+So, after they leave, we go through feelings that are more than uncomfortable.
+These feelings and thoughts are our body attempting to heal, feeling broken is not the new us.

 These intense and so often conflicting thoughts, emotions, and despair are the beginning of healing – the key is to find the way to use these for healing rather than be seen as a pile of disorders.
 This is not the end of our life as it used to be before we met them.